The Big Opportunity from Social Media: Understanding Consumers Online

 The social media universe is growing at an astonishing rate.
 According to the iReach/Carat Digital Pulse monthly media tracker, almost two-thirds of online Consumers in Ireland are now use social media.

-• As many as 80% of consumers report that they do online research before they purchase many products, from consumer goods to financial services.
+Facebook reports that the average user creates 90 pieces of content each month.- As many as 80% of consumers report that they do online research before they purchase many products, from consumer goods to financial services.

 With this volume of data available, those companies that can break through the noise to truly understand their consumers have unique opportunities to: